 5.2 Model View Presenter

-MVC8 and MVP9 designs are very close.
-MVC, nowadays widely used in GUI and Web application developments, was invented by the Smalltalk community in the late seventies and early eighties.
-MVP is a subtle variation where the presenter has more responsibilities than the controller and acts more as a middle-man between the model and view objects.
+MVC8 and MVP9 designs are very similar.
+MVC, nowadays widely used in GUI and Web application development, was invented by the Smalltalk community in the late seventies and early eighties.
+MVP is a subtle variation where the presenter has more responsibilities than the controller and acts more as a middleman between the model and view objects.

-Let’s review the responsibilities of each three objects.
+Let’s review the responsibilities of each of the three objects.

-Now, let’s see how to reshape our memory game to fit it in the MVP design.
+Now, let’s see how to reshape our memory game to fit it into the MVP design.

 5.2.1 Memory Game Model